shacker/tangelo/README.md

 - Refetch: Reaches out to Flickr and overwrites our locally stored db data for this image
 - Flush cache: Leave our db alone, but erase the redis cached data for this image so it's regenerated on next load

-### Known Issues

-Realized late in the process that we prob don't need individual fields for title, description, date, etc. - we should store the whole JSON response in a JSONField and process it directly.